RistoAle97/centered-kernel-alignment/README.md

   # If you have uv installed
-  uv pip install -e centered-kernel-alignment uv pip install ckatorch[dev]  # if you want to commit something to the repo
+  uv pip install -e centered-kernel-alignment uv pip install ckatorch --group dev  # if you want to also install the dev dependencies

   # Otherwise
-  pip install -e centered-kernel-alignment pip install ckatorch[dev]  # same as for uv, remember to open a pull request afterwards
+  pip install -e centered-kernel-alignment pip install ckatorch --group dev # same as for uv, remember to open a pull request afterwards
   ```

 Take a look at the `examples` directory to understand how to compute CKA in two basic scenarios.